BrandonWhited-dev/brandonwhited-dev/README.md

 I'm a Temple University graduate with a passion for web development.
 After several years building full stack web applications, I recently transitioned to backend programming with Go.

+I am the developer and maintainer of twitchkit.
+A series of Go libraries that interacts with Twitch's IRC, EventSub, and API.

 I'm currently on the look out for a role in backend web development, ideally writing Go